CBEP-SoCB/CDO-Portland-Jetport_sum/Analysis/Analysis_of_max,_min_and_averages.md

 ```

 Minimum temperatures have increased substantially faster, climbing
-0.1338 degrees per year, or climinag about one degree F every seven
+0.1338 degrees per year, or climbing about one degree F every seven
 years.

 ``` r